FAQs

 No. Caring Critters does not accept reptiles due to the danger of transmitting salmonella.

-It depends on the facility visited.
-Generally there are two types of regular visits: Social: Primarily practiced at nursing home and psychiatric facilities.
+Social: Primarily practiced at nursing home and psychiatric facilities.
 The purpose is to encourage socialization and conversation, stimulate intellect and memory, provide entertainment and fulfill tactile needs.
-Therapeutic: Primarily practiced in rehabilitation programs to attain specific therapeutic goals, under close supervision of health professionals.

 Yes.
 Insurance premiums are paid yearly by Caring Critters, Inc.